-Introduction to map reading as well as development of skills and techniques used in the study of geography.
-This course concentrates on interrelationships among elements of the natural environment: landform, climate, soil, vegetation, weather, and water.
+An introduction to map reading as well as the development of skills and techniques used in the study of geography.
+This course concentrates on interrelationships between elements of the natural environment: landform, climate, soil, vegetation, weather, and water.

 GEOG 1020 Geography of the Developed World (3)